DevExpress-Examples/out-of-maintenance-how-to-export-aspxspreadsheet-to-pdf-t157547/Readme.md

 # How to export ASPxSpreadsheet to PDF

-This example demonstrates how to export data to PDF using our non-visual <a href="https://documentation.devexpress.com/#DocumentServer/CustomDocument14921">Workbook</a>  component.<br><br><strong><a href="https://documentation.devexpress.com/#DocumentServer/CustomDocument14912">Spreadsheet Document API</a></strong> is used in this sample.
+This example demonstrates how to export data to PDF.<br><br><strong><a href="https://documentation.devexpress.com/#DocumentServer/CustomDocument14912">Spreadsheet Document API</a></strong> is used in this sample.
 The Spreadsheet Document API requires the DevExpress.Docs.vXX.Y.dll assembly for operation and distribution.
 This assembly is shipped only with the Office File API or the DevExpress Universal subscription.

 <br/>